About Us

 Founder & Managing Partner

 In 2007 Ronnie Weston founded Bull Moose Group, a collaborative group of independent consultants, to counsel small to medium sized nonprofits in fulfilling their missions and realizing their visions.
 Specializing in grassroots fundraising and board governance, Ronnie places special emphasis on the role of the nonprofit in enriching the community.
 She is particularly adept at working with staff and lay leadership and knows how to navigate the challenges of those relationships.
-Other areas of expertise include campaign feasibility studies, capital and annual campaign counsel and management, development audits, board recruitment and training, database management, marketing, and special events.
+Other areas of expertise include campaign feasibility studies, capital and annual campaign counsel and management, development audits, strategic planning, and board training.

 Ronnie brings a unique combination of skills to the not for profit landscape.
 She is an attorney (“fully recovered”), an accomplished entrepreneur, public speaker, author, fundraiser, and results-oriented team leader.
 She was recently selected by Maine Health Access Foundation (MEHAF) to participate in a consultant-cohort training program designed to enhance client service by consulting through an “equity lens.”
 Organizations who serve marginalized populations are the recipients of the unique governance models and development programs designed by Ronnie to raise the consciousness of the organization and empower its leaders to serve with knowledge, pride and sensitivity.